 Mastering case cracking is a lot like learning a language.
 The more you practice, the better - however, that practice will be no good if you don't have the basics in place first.
 Someone who doesn't speak a word of Russian could listen to Russian radio all day every day for a year and learn nothing.
 However, if they already had the basics of vocabulary and grammar in place, listening to Russian radio would be a great way to cement and build their understanding of that language.

 Precisely the same is true of case studies - you need to understand how to solve them properly before practice will be really useful.

 The best place to get all the business background (your consulting "vocabulary") and reasoning skills (your consulting "grammar") is with our MCC Academy case interview course.
 There we take you from finance and accounting basics, right through advanced reasoning skills, consulting math and our Problem Driven Structure case method.
 Far from the old-fashioned, unreliable frameworks many unsuccessful candidates prep with, our method has been devised as a streamlined, four-step version of the seven-step roadmap used by McKinsey consultants on real engagements.

-You can learn more about MCC Academy here and in the video below:
+You can learn more about MCC Academy here, as well as in the video below:

 Practice with the best

-If you have invested the time to learn how to crack cases properly, it makes sense to practice properly too.
-The very best way to simulate the real interview and to receive the kind of detailed feedback to really get up to the required level is to practice with a real consultant.
+If you have invested the time to learn how to crack cases properly, it makes sense to then practice properly as well.
+The very best way to simulate a real consulting interview and to receive the kind of detailed feedback to really get up to the required level is to practice with a real consultant.
 Nobody else will be able to give you better feedback or help you progress so rapidly.
-Indeed, statistically, we find that receiving professional case coaching is the single largest difference-maker in terms of candidates landing job offers.
+Indeed, we find that receiving professional case coaching is the single largest difference-maker in terms of candidates landing job offers.